The Running Man (novel)

 The Running Man is a dystopian thriller novel by American writer Stephen King, first published under the pseudonym Richard Bachman in 1982 as a paperback original.
 It was collected in 1985 in the omnibus The Bachman Books.
 The novel is set in a dystopian United States during the year 2025, in which the nation's economy is in ruins and world violence is rising.

-The story follows protagonist Ben Richards as he participates in the reality show The Running Man in which contestants, allowed to go anywhere in the world, are chased by the general public, who get a huge bounty if they kill him.
+The story follows protagonist Ben Richards as he participates in the reality show The Running Man, in which contestants win money by evading a team of hitmen sent to kill them.

-The book has a total of 101 chapters, laid out in a "countdown" format.
-The first is titled "Minus 100 and Counting ..." with the numbers decreasing, ending with the last chapter called "Minus 000 and Counting" (or, in some versions, simply "000").

-The Running Man was very loosely adapted into a film with the same name in 1987, five years after the book was released.
-The adaptation only retained the general idea of the violent show and a few names.
-The film starred Arnold Schwarzenegger as Richards.
-The film was later made into a video game released on several home computer platforms.
-A new film adaptation of the novel is in development with Edgar Wright directing and Michael Bacall penning the screenplay.
+The central premise of a televised manhunt was previously explored in dystopian literature, most notably in Robert Sheckley's 1958 science fiction short story, The Prize of Peril, which features a contestant hunted by professionals across an urban landscape for a cash prize.